Git FAQ

 If you want easy access to advanced Git tools like "interactive rebase", the Tower Git client can be helpful.
 For example, you can simply right-click the commit you want to change and select "Edit Commit Message".
 In the background, an Interactive Rebase session is performed to make this possible:

-No matter if you're using "Interactive Rebase" from the Command Line or via Tower, the mode of action is the same as with the --amend flag: you are rewriting history!
+No matter if you're using "Interactive Rebase" from the Command Line or with our software, the mode of action is the same as with the --amend flag: you are rewriting history!
 Therefore, just as with amend, you should not use interactive rebasing on commits you have already pushed!

 Learn More